yuwu9145/lib-free-state/README.md

 - They have learning curves
 - Some of them have too much boilerplate that overkills a simple feature (e.g. redux & NGRX)

-In order to preserve above critical features and also achieve simplicity, major frameworks have their own built-in technologies enabling to quickly write state file from scratch.
 ## :heart_eyes: Write your own state management logic using built-in technologies/APIs
 ### Vue 3 (state file using plain composition api)